-Clients must be referred by a government, social, or religious body with knowledge of their situation and are served regardless of race, faith, gender, or handicap.
+Clients must be referred by a government or social services agency with knowledge of their situation.
+Clients are served regardless of race, faith, gender, or handicap.

 The Ecumenical Storehouse, Inc., is a member of the United Way of Anderson County and receives funds from that organization, grants from other agencies, and donations of household goods and funds from local churches and individuals.